esthedebeste/poggies/README.md

 	});
 ```

-Will loop over the `words` parameter and add a span for each word in it!
+Will loop over the `words` parameter and add each word in it!
 Result:

 ```html
 <div>Wow!
 A dynamic page!</div>